mdave16/mdave16.github.io/_drafts/2015-06-12-finally-started.md

   - Soft Mathematics
 ---

-Finally started blogging again, this time with purpose.
+Finally, started blogging again, this time with purpose.
 I and a few of my friends will be looking into how mathematicians of the past could have found what they did.
 The basic structure of these will be:

 1) Hey, I wonder...
 How many ...?
 What is the size of ... for ...?
 How do .... and .... relate? or are they unrelated?